reymon359/how-to-live/docs/Find balance/index.md

 Moderation and balance is the key point to enjoy life.

-In almost every topic you find you have to balance it.
-For example, doing exercise: You have to do it in order to be healthy.
-However, you have to moderate the way you do so.
-You should not exercise too much that will hurt you, neither don't exercise at all.
+In almost every life topic, you have to balance it.
+For example, doing exercise or eating.
+Too many of them are unhealthy, but the same goes for too few.
 You have to find the balance between both that better suits your needs.

-The more you know yourself, the easier to find the balance in things you need.
+The more you know yourself, the easier it is to find the balance in things you need.

+You won't find the balance on the first try.
+Give it time and keep trying little by little.

 ## Quotes